fern-k/ASMChat/README.md

 ### How to build

 Right click *Solution 'ASMChat'* and choose *Properties → Build Solution* will build Util project first, then build Server and Client projects together.
-The last two projects are rely on Util project to generate a shared `.lib` file.
+Server and Client projects are rely on Util project to generate a shared `.lib` file.

 To build just one project, right click any of them and select `Build` or `Rebuild` from menu.

+Make sure the building configuration is set to x86 target instead of x64.

 The executable files will be generated under `build.(Debug|Release)` depending on your configure.
 If release mode is broken, try debug mode first.